How to Install Visual Studio Code on Linux Mint (22, 21)

 sudo apt update

-Microsoft also offers an insiders build for users who want early access to new features.
-The insiders build updates daily and may contain experimental features or regressions.
-Install it only if you specifically need to test upcoming features or develop VSCode extensions:
+Microsoft also publishes an insiders build for early testing.
+Install it only if you specifically need preview features or extension-development testing:

 You can install both code and code-insiders side by side.
-The stable build runs with the code command, while the insiders build runs with code-insiders.
-Settings and extensions are stored separately, so you can switch between them without conflicts.
+The stable build runs with the code command, while the insiders build runs with code-insiders, and each keeps its own settings and extensions.

 Install Visual Studio Code via Flatpak on Linux Mint

-If you need the latest Flatpak version for compatibility with newer applications, see our guide on upgrading Flatpak on Linux Mint.
+If you need the latest Flatpak version for compatibility with newer applications, see how to upgrade Flatpak on Linux Mint.

 Install Visual Studio Code system-wide from the Flathub repository: